 Mazal tov on your recent marriage!

-It is not unusual for a woman's cycle length to vary or fluctuate at different points of her life.
-However, when it interferes with fertility, then it is important to address the situation.
+It is fairly common for a woman’s cycle length to vary or fluctuate at different points of her life.
+However, when it interferes with fertility, it is important to address the situation.

-The first step is to confirm that you are actually ovulating prior to mikveh.
-This can be done with ovulation kits available over the counter at the pharmacy.
+Medically speaking, cervical mucus is one important indicator of ovulation timing.
+To confirm that you are actually ovulating prior to mikveh, we recommend also using an ovulation test kits, which should be available over the counter at the pharmacy.

 If you confirm that you are consistently ovulating before mikveh, we recommend consulting with your physician to discuss medical options for delaying ovulation.
-Please see our article on halachic infertility for more information.
+Please see our article on Ovulating Before Immersion for more information.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.